sateffen/node-module-confinement/test/projects/three/README.md

-Example project, that should work.
+Example project, that should fail.